 Tuesday: Reading with expression

 Wednesday: Retrieval Skills

 Children take their book home each Friday to share with parents and carers, who are encouraged to help develop their child's reading confidence and expression by listening to them read aloud and to ensure good understanding by discussing the themes and events in the book.

 From Years 2 to 6, children take part in a 30-minute whole class reading session.
-A variety of stimuli, such as films, extracts and whole texts, are used to inspire children and capture their imagination and promote a life long love of reading.
+A variety of stimuli, such as films, extracts and whole texts, are used to inspire children, capture their imagination and promote a life long love of reading.